saumyaparmar/AngryBirdsCloneBox2d/README.md

 To make the physics in this game feel real and responsive, every object that takes part in a collision — whether it's a bird, a block, or a pig — needs a few things:
 - A **physics body** (which can be either static or dynamic)
 - A **health value**
-- A **material type**, like wood, glass, or stone
+- A **material type**, like wood, glass, or stone if a block

 When two objects collide, Box2D handles the physics and gives us detailed information about what happened during the impact.
-This info is what we use to figure out how much damage each object should take.
+This info is what I use to figure out how much damage each object should take.

 ---